Pakistan: Maryam Nawaz becomes first woman CM of Punjab province

 Nathaniel Veltman ran over five members of a family of Pakistan origin in Ontario, in 2021, killing four of them

-PML-N leader Maryam Nawaz, the daughter of three-time former prime minister Nawaz Sharif, on Monday became the first woman chief minister of Pakistan's Punjab province.
+The eldest daughter and close aide of Pakistan’s former prime minister Nawaz Sharif on Monday became the country’s first-ever female chief minister in eastern Punjab province.

-Maryam, the 50-year-old senior vice-president of the Pakistan Muslim League-Nawaz (PML-N) party, won the chief ministerial elections amid a walkout by lawmakers of former prime minister Imran Khan's party-backed Sunni Ittehad Council (SIC).
+Mariam Nawaz, 50, was elected chief minister in a 220-0 vote in her favour, beating out rival for the post, Rana Aftab, who was nominated by the Sunni Ittehad Council, an ally of imprisoned former prime minister Imran Khan.

-The PML-N leader defeated Rana Aftab of the PTI-backed SIC to win the chief ministerial elections for the politically crucial Punjab province, home to 120 million people.
+Opposition lawmakers supporting Khan, who was ousted in a no-confidence vote in parliament in 2022, boycotted the session of the 371-member Punjab Assembly.

 Nathaniel Veltman ran over five members of a family of Pakistan origin in Ontario, in 2021, killing four of them